LukaHarambasic/vue-resume-component/README.md

 1. This repo contains a complete Vue setup to test the package locally.
 This uses [yalc](https://github.com/wclr/yalc) to install the package locally.
 2. Start localhost with `npm run serve` in `dev`.
 3. Execute `npm run publish:local` in the root directory, which will cause a build and `yalc publish`.
-4. After this you can hard reload your localhost to see the changes, hot reload isn't working everytime.
+4. After this you can hard reload your localhost to see the changes, hot reload isn't working every time.
-5. Everytime you want to deploy your changes locally you can start over at `3.`.
+5. If you want to deploy your changes locally, start over at `3.`.